 Mid-sized paddlers will find this kayak has ample leg room, great weight capacity, and industry-leading comfort.
 Everything from the Phase 3 AirPro seating to the integrated thigh padding to the TruTrak adjustable skeg makes kayaking on the open water easier.
 If you want superior performance and handling, this mid-sized sea kayak is just what you need.

 It’s not the best option for heavier/larger users, due to its moderate weight capacity (325 lbs).
-If you are a larger person, Wilderness Systems Tsunami 175 will be more suitable as it is rated for up to 400 pounds.
+If you are a larger person, you may be better off with Wilderness Systems Tsunami 175, which is rated for up to 400 pounds.

 However, the award-winning kayak offers ample storage space (both in bulkheads and the deck bungee system) and a design guaranteed to have you slicing through the water at top speeds.